Families with autistic children: support from family and friends

 - Give it time.
 Generally, things will get better as people understand more about your situation.

 To help extended family and friends help you, don’t be afraid to let people know what you need.
-This might range from cooking you a meal every now and then, taking you out for coffee, being prepared to babysit, or just being prepared to listen when you need someone to talk to.
+This might be cooking you a meal every now and then, taking you out for coffee, babysitting or just listening when you need to talk.

-When a child in the family is diagnosed with autism spectrum disorder (ASD), the effects on grandparents are likely to be similar to those on parents.
-Initially grandparents might be shocked and sad.
-They might feel grief for the loss of a planned future for their grandchild.
-They might also grieve for your loss as a parent.
+When a child in the family is diagnosed with autism, the effects on grandparents are likely to be similar to those on parents.

 How grandparents can help

-- provide social and emotional support – for example, by being available to listen and spend time with their grandchild
+- providing social and emotional support – for example, by spending special time with their grandchild

-- act as an advocate in the community, or be a source of information about children with ASD.
+- advocating in the community or being a source of information about autistic children.

-Grandparents of a child with ASD can have concerns about their role and how they can help.
-For example, grandparents might be concerned about:
+Grandparents of an autistic child can sometimes have concerns about their grandchild’s autism diagnosis or how they can help.